OlafHaag/VectorFields/README.md

 # VectorFields
-Scripts to create vector fields that can be used in game engines like Unreal Engine 4 and Unity 3D.
+Scripts to create vector fields and flowmaps that can be used in game engines like Unreal Engine 4 and Unity 3D.
 Have a look at UE4's [documentation](https://docs.unrealengine.com/en-us/Engine/Rendering/ParticleSystems/VectorFields).

 ## Installation